Last Updated on February 8, 2023 by Matt

 9. Upgrade your controller, if it’s the limiting factor (modifying)

-While upgrading the motor would be too much of a hassle just to increase the speed, I’ve seen quite a few people on the forums upgrade their controllers.
+While upgrading the motor would be too much of a hassle just to increase the speed, I’ve seen quite a few people upgrade their controllers.

-This is the right move when the motor can actually support more voltage, but the controller cannot and is the bottleneck.
+This is the right move when the motor can actually support more voltage, but the controller cannot and is the bottleneck for the top speed.

 People buy aftermarket controllers and they either install them in place of the original one, or install them alongside the original one outside of the frame and use custom software to switch between them.
 Not a simple procedure, but doable with some basic electronics knowledge.